5 new cafes and restaurants to explore in KL and PJ throughout December 2022

-In the mood to explore the city’s latest eateries?
+Headed to KL for the weekend and want to check out something different this time?
 Head over to these new cafes and restaurants in KL and PJ in December 2022.

 Dedicated to pastry lovers, add Kooky Plate and Petiteserie Bakery & Cafe to the list.
 For the latest coffee spot in Bandar Sri Damansara, head over to Good Stvff, as they cater to coffee enthusiasts and tea connoisseurs.
 If you’re craving Middle Eastern food, we recommend Leen’s Middle East Kitchen for a fusion of Middle Eastern signatures with a modern twist.
 Another cafe worth checking out is Bukit Jalil’s newest establishment – OOMPH.
 From Western favourites to delicious wine selections, get ready to surprise your date with a blissful evening at Oomph.
 You won’t be disappointed.